-The bank loan (2002) is an 18 year amortising loan from the European Investment Bank disbursed on 19 August 2002 at a fixed rate of 5.12%, payable semi-annually.
-The bank loan (2011) is a 20 year amortising loan from the European Investment Bank disbursed on 26 January 2011 at a variable rate (based on 6 month EURIBOR plus a fixed 0.282% margin).
-The loan principal on the bank loan (2011) is repayable in instalments semi-annually.
+The bank loan (2002) is an 18 year amortising loan from the European Investment Bank at a fixed rate of 5.12%, payable semi-annually.
+The bank loan (2011) is a 20 year amortising loan, payable semi-annually, from the European Investment Bank and on 28 January 2019 the loan was fixed at 1.05% to maturity having been floating since drawdown.
 Both bank loans are guaranteed by the parent undertaking, daa.
-In December 2018, the Company entered into a fixed rate of 1.05% to maturity on the bank loan (2011) directly with the European Investment Bank.

-The loan notes and bank loans have been borrowed on an unsecured, equal ranking basis.
+The loan notes and bank loans have been borrowed on an unsecured basis.